 Director/Owner, Nadine Briggs

 Nadine Briggs, Director of Simply Social Kids and managing partner of Social Success Central, LLC (formerly How to Make and Keep Friends, LLC is a best-selling author and an accomplished social educator.
 Nadine has dual graduate certifications in Coaching Children & Teens and Coaching Children & Teens with ADHD.
 She has expertise and certifications in bullying and cyberbullying prevention, positive psychology including learned optimism and resilience, and sibling relationships (Sibshops).
 Her training includes collaborative problem solving to teach children conflict resolution and training in child anxiety at the Child Anxiety Network at Boston University.
 She is certified in the Girl Meets World curriculum which addresses relational aggression in girls.
 Simply Social Kids is one of the only social education programs to infuse elements of positive psychology throughout the program.

-Nadine’s oldest child has Down syndrome which was the catalyst behind her current career.
+Nadine’s oldest child has Down syndrome which was the catalyst for her current career.
 She also has a son with ADHD.
 She has a personal passion for helping kids find true friendships.
 She created Simply Social Kids to provide a sensory-simple, safe, accepting environment for all kids.
 Her goal is to help kids find true friendship and connectedness.

 As Managing Partner Social Success Central (formerly known as How to Make and Keep Friends, LLC, she co-authored the best selling How to Make & Keep Friends: Tips for Kids to Overcome 50 Common Social Challenges, How to Make & Keep Friends: Helping Your Child Achieve Social Success, I Feel Mad!
 Tips for Kids on Managing Angry Feelings, I Feel Worried!
 Tips for Kids on Overcoming Anxiety and Tips for Teens on Life and Social Success and I Need to Win!
 Tips for Kids on Good Sportsmanship.
 She is a parent/educator consultant and public speaker.

 Social Coach, Jesse Lowe